SpaceBeeGaming/AO3-Statistics/README.md

 `Password` | Used for the automated mode.
 Do **NOT** store the plain text password.
 Instead, use the encrypted variant provided when running in manual mode (see below).
 `PasswordIsProtected` | Used as a flag to tell the program how to handle the provided password.
 This also hides the instructions for enabling automated mode if you prefer to use the program exclusively in manual mode.
 `FolderPath` | The folder where the program output will be stored.
 You can change it to your liking.
 This directory must exist, and you must have permission to access it.
 The directory will **not** be created if it is missing.
 `OutputFormat` | The format in which the data is saved.
-Please take a look below for valid values.
+Please see below for valid values.
 `OutputCulture`| The culture to use for output.
 This will affect date formatting, number formatting, and other `OutputFormat` specific details.
-Generally, you will want to set this according to the language you use in the program you read the data in.
+Generally, you will want to set this to match the language you use in the program that reads the data.
 For example, you'll want this to match the display language of MS Excel if you use it to interpret the data; otherwise, Excel may not read the CSV correctly, or you will have to manually specify how the CSV is formatted.

 #### Valid values for `OutputFormat`

 OutputFormat | Description
 :---: | ---
-`MultiCSV` | The data is written in individual CSV files, one for each work and one for user statistics.
+`MultiCSV` | The data is written to individual CSV files, one per work and one for user statistics.

 ## Running the program

 You can use the program in two modes:

 - _Manual_ by running it though your terminal with `AO3Statistics.exe --Password` and following the directions.
 This requires you to input your password every time.
-  I have provided a cmd script that runs this exact command and keeps the window open.
+  I have provided a CMD script that runs this exact command and keeps the window open.
 - _Automated_ by following the instructions provided when running interactively.
   - After that, you can use whatever method to periodically execute it.
     For example, the Windows Task Scheduler might be the most convenient.

 ## A basic overview of program operation

-1. Login to AO3 using your credentials.
+1. Log in to AO3 using your credentials.
 2. Visit your statistics page, i.e., `archiveofourown.org/users/<USERNAME>/stats`.
 3. Extract the statistics information from the HTML code.
 4. Logout